fsanzl/txt2tei/README.md

 ## Description

-The tabular file must follow the following conventions:
+The tabular file must be encoded as UTF-8 Unicode text with LF terminators (Unix encoding).
+The script will end with error if used on a text with CRLF terminators (DOS encoding) or other exotic encodings.
+It should be no problem as any respectable editor lets you change  the encoding.
+Alternatively, there are simple one-liner tools around to convert from one format to another.
+In any case, the content must follow the following conventions:
 ```
 <x>Comment
 <a>Author's name (Just one single word, e.g. Calderón, Lope, Tirso...